 Fill Out Your Profile

 This might seem obvious, but the first step towards building an Instagram community is to fill out your profile.

-Think about what information is most important for potential customers to see and make sure to include it in your bio.
+Consider the most important information for potential customers to see and include it in your bio.

-Similar to having a consistent blog post schedule, it’s essential to also post on Instagram consistently.
+Similar to having a consistent blog post schedule, it’s essential to post on Instagram consistently.

-Some people and businesses post multiple times per day, but most marketers recommend posting 3 times a week and no less than 1 time per week.
+Some people and businesses post multiple times per day, but most marketers recommend posting three times a week and no less than once per week.
 This allows you to keep a consistent presence while not overwhelming your followers.

 Promote Your Instagram